eyeem/Public-API/endpoints/albums/GET_albums_collections.md

-# GET /albums/collections
+# GET /albums/onboarding
 ***
-`/albums/collections`
+`/albums/onboarding`

 ### Description
 ***
-Retrieves an array of collections (of generic topics for onboarding)
+Retrieves an array of onboarding sets (of generic topics for onboarding)

 ### Parameters
 ***